benmkent/adaptive_sc_fem/README.md

 ```

 The approximation is then constructed.
-The reference approximation is specified to be precomputed and saved within the current folder (we skip the load file option seen above).
+The reference approximation is specified to be precomputed and saved within the current folder (the ```test-folder`` option).
 The parameters are set to the predefined set ```l4-jomp```.
 ```matlab
 %% Run experiments